1franck/UrlsBotsList/README.md

 # URLs Bots List

-This repostery contains an exhaustive list of URLs scanned by various/suspicious/malicious bots.
+This repository contains an exhaustive list of URLs scanned by various/suspicious/malicious bots.

 URLs have been gathered from many website logs over time.